 How this starts You are on the 11th floor of an office building in downtown Boston.
 If you look out the window, you can see the site of the Boston Massacre.
 It looks like a Stonehenge-type primal monument, an extraterrestrial landing spot: a wide circle of well-worn brass, studded with stars, enclosing a rough mosaic of cobblestones.

-What this has to do with placemaking After walking every day past dazed visitors, and guides in Revolutionary War attire, it's starting to dawn on you: it’s tough being a tourist in Boston.
-It's not much easier being a resident.
-Maybe you can help these people.
-Maybe new technology -- which promises to deliver more relevant, more immediate information after all -- could help this situation?
+What this has to do with placemaking So placemaking...
+After walking every day past dazed visitors, and guides in Revolutionary War attire, it's starting to dawn on you: it’s tough being a tourist in Boston.
+It's not much easier being a resident, sometimes.
+Maybe a few new technologies -- that promise to deliver more relevant, more immediate information -- could help this situation?
 Make it more interesting?
 More engaging?

 Using Mixed Reality to Create Places, from a Standing Start Another reason why you want to sprinkle some mixed reality around the neighborhood: all those futuristic technologies you've been reading about -- AR, VR, IoT -- are still trying to claw their way out of the vaporware swamp.
 So it's a legitimate question: Is this all BS or what?